e-kwsm/nwchem-wiki/Gaussian-Basis-AIMD.md

 distribution.
 Default: 298.15 K

-### THERMOSTAT: Thermostat for controling temperature of the simulation
+### THERMOSTAT: Thermostat for controlling temperature of the simulation

 This specifies the thermostat to use for regulating the temperature of the nuclei.
 Possible options are: